AroParada/grommetpage/README.md

 # My Portfolio Website

-Created with react, nodejs, and scss
+Personal portfolo site created from scratch using grommet react, nodejs, and scss